reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_encryptText.md

 ```
   -h, --help                help for encryptText
       --passphrase string   Passphrase use for encrypting the text
+      --raw                 Only return the encrypted text and nothing else
       --text string         Text to be encrypted. (required)
 ```